What kind of Website do you want?

-Your preparation will make designer’s task easier and most likely save you money and time.
+Your preparation most likely will save you money and time.

 Be ready to answer questions about your business, products and services that you offer.
-Your willingness to answer promptly will also determine timeframe.
-Design and completion time relates to how much preparation you have made on gathering your content and asking good questions before signing a contract.
+Your ability and willingness to answer will also determine timeframe.
+Design and completion time relates to your preparation to gather your content.
+Ask good questions before signing a contract.

 If you already have print marketing materials, you have a start on the content for your website.
 Decide if you want the print media and website to have a similar look or not.

 Plan on keeping your website content current and interesting and engaging.

 Know if you want interactivity:

 Contact forms, subscriptions for freebies or resources, product quote requests, or mailing lists, and so on take additional prep.

 The more MUST HAVE ITEMS, your website gets more complicated and the price to create it increases.
 If budget is a genuine concern for your website project, have an idea of what you really need to have – like a phased growth format.
 Then, what kinds of features you would like in the future.
 You may ask for a quote that indicates the option (extra features) pricing.

 Request a quote from Neal Resources: